siteoptimo/woocommerce-plivo/README.md

 About the authors & support
 ---------------------------
 This plugin is written by the brave and handsome coders of [SiteOptimo](http://www.siteoptimo.com/?utm_source=plivo-plugin&utm_medium=github&utm_campaign=wcp).
-Consider this plugin a good written and functioning beta.
 We made it freely available for the WordPress and WooCommerce community.
 We might build more custom work in the future.

 Issues
 ------